BennyClemmens/webservices-budget-2526/README.md

 - extra and refactored Dto's voor return types
 - service methods for all crud operations
 - using those services in the controller

+### Exception handling

+- `NotFoundException` in service toegevoegd
+- as a result: `undefined` niet meer nodig
+- handling for deletion of non existing place neccessary?